-15.6.1 During the days preceding the start of the competition, the course designers will present the settings of the layouts with their trajectories as well as the proposed and recorded different type of targets, to the following persons:
+- 15.6.1 During the days preceding the start of the competition, the course designers will present the settings of the layouts with their trajectories as well as the proposed and recorded different type of targets, to the following persons: - the jury members "Being the responsible persons for the layouts," - · as well as the Chief referee. - 15.6.2 The proposals specified in paragraph 15.6.1 may be amended to comply with technical, refereeing, safety and environmental rules and, more generally, the spirit of Fitasc competitions. - 15.6.3 All layouts are finalised only after being validated by the jury members and the chief referee.

-- the jury members "Being the responsible persons for the layouts," - as well as the Chief referee. - 15.6.2 The proposals specified in paragraph 15.6.1 may be amended to comply with technical, refereeing, safety and environmental rules and, more generally, the spirit of FITASC competitions. - 15.6.3 All layouts are finalized only after being validated by the jury members and the chief referee. - 15.6.4 The chief referee passes on the refereeing instructions to each stand referee. - 15.6.5 Trajectories selected in calm weather conditions may be amended to take account of any exceptional change in the weather. - 15.6.6 Practicing is not permitted before the events take place on the layout(s) defined by the layout officials.
+- 15.6.4 The chief referee passes on the refereeing instructions to each stand referee. - 15.6.5 Trajectories selected by the jury or the course designers cannot be modified by the referee.